stas-dovgodko/mqtt-influx/README.md

 # mqtt-influx

 PHP-React based mqtt to influxdb gateway.

-For IoT diy stuff
+For IoT diy stuff to upload and visualize data in grafana